UnionHerald police blotters

 Theft, burglary

 • On Feb.
-21 in the 15900 block of Valley Drive NW a burglar forced their way into a back door and took a furnace, guns, purse and a truck.
+28 in the 3000 block of Bunker Lake Boulevard NW a wallet was stolen from a backpack.

+• On March 2 in the 1400 block of 158 Lane NW a phone scam was reported.

-• On Feb.
-22 in the 14500 block of Jonquil Street NW batteries and a tote were stolen from a detached garage.
+• On March 4 in the 13600 block of Martin Street NW a jacket was stolen.

 ANOKA